farling42/fvtt-pdf-pager/README.md

 # PDF Pager

-This module provides three key functions:
+This module provides the following:

 - Automatically load a PDF into a page as soon as the page is displayed.
 - Include "#page=xxx" as a suffix on the document link to open a PDF document at the requested page.
 - Include a page offset in the PDF document definition, so that page=xxx can reference the book's page numbering (some PDFs have extra pages before page 1).
+- Automatically migrates PDFoundry PDF information to new pages in journals.

 ## Example